FAQs

 -

-Kore’s LA deployment demonstrates that it can operate within one of the toughest airsheds in the U.S. Every site is still site-specific — but precedent matters.
+Kore’s SoCalGas deployment in LA demonstrated that it can operate within one of the toughest airsheds in the U.S. Every site is still site-specific — but precedent matters.

 -